LaunchCodeEducation/lchs/src/chapters/errors-and-debugging/project-translated.rst

 -----------------------

 #.
 Remember to examine the error message for clues about what went wrong.
 Pay
-    close attention to any line numbers given in the message---these will help ye locate and repair the bug.
+   close attention to any line numbers given in the message---these will help you locate and repair the bug.

    ::